-- 4.6.47 The LVIA has addressed visual amenity considerations in relation to public access and recreation with the consideration of viewpoints and visibility. - 4.6.48 Whilst there would be some visibility of the Proposed Development from some walking and recreational routes, these are not considered to be unacceptable. - 4.6.49 Furthermore, subject to appropriate mitigation, no issues would arise in terms of any access route being obstructed either in the construction or operational period of the Proposed Development.
-The access tracks would be open for public access during the operational phase.
+4.6.40 The LVIA has addressed visual amenity considerations in relation recreation routes with the consideration of viewpoints and visibility.
+Whilst there would be some visibility of the Proposed Development from some walking and recreational routes, these are not considered to be unacceptable.